 It works exactly as expected, and your confidence quickly grows.
 You officially implement this pricing structure, and you begin sending quotes like those above to your customers.
 You receive good feedback from your sales reps, until one of them tries to amend one of these quotes in a previously accepted contract.
 Let's use the smaller quote from above, and assume the customer now needs a total of three charge controllers.
 The additional cost should push the new Percent of Total calculation above the $200 minimum, and the amendment quote should reflect the additional cost of the support package.
 However, our new quote seems to have missed this memo:

-Needless to say, this behavior can lead to lost profits on amended contracts.
+Needless to say, this behavior can lead to lost profits on contract amendments.
 We have a problem.

 The Solution